hewison-chris/agora-cl-docs/website/docs/getting-started.md

 <HeaderBadgesWidget commaDelimitedContributors="Clarin,Mick" />

-[Agora-cl](https://github.com/prysmaticlabs/prysm) is an [Ethereum](https://ethereum.org/en/developers/docs/intro-to-ethereum/) [proof-of-stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) client written in [Go](https://golang.org).
-You can use Agora-cl to participate in Ethereum's [decentralized economy](https://ethereum.org/en/developers/docs/web2-vs-web3/) by [running a node](./install/install-with-script.md) and, if you have [32 ETH to stake](https://ethereum.org/en/staking/), a [validator](./install/install-with-script.md#step-6-run-a-validator-using-prysm).
+[Agora-cl](https://github.com/zeroone-boa/agora-cl) is an [Ethereum](https://ethereum.org/en/developers/docs/intro-to-ethereum/) [proof-of-stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) client written in [Go](https://golang.org).
+You can use Agora-cl to participate in Ethereum's [decentralized economy](https://ethereum.org/en/developers/docs/web2-vs-web3/) by [running a node](./install/install-with-script.md) and, if you have [32 BOA to stake](https://ethereum.org/en/staking/), a [validator](./install/install-with-script.md#step-6-run-a-validator-using-agora-cl).
 If you're new to Ethereum, you may enjoy our beginner-friendly [Nodes and networks](./concepts/nodes-networks.md) explainer.

 The following table of contents provides a descriptive overview of Agora-cl's documentation:

 <div class='panel'>
-<a href='install/install-with-script'>Quickstart: Run a node and (optionally) stake ETH using Agora-cl</a>
+<a href='install/install-with-script'>Quickstart: Run a node and (optionally) stake BOA using Agora-cl</a>
 <p><strong>New Agora-cl users</strong> can follow this guidance to get started with Agora-cl.</p>
 </div>
 <div class='panel'>